sfreytag/laravel-vite-pwa/README.md

 ## Run

 Before you run it, bear in mind that the PWA installs a service worker and fills a cache.
 This can conflict with other service workers and caches from your other localhost projects.
-So I recommend using a port unique to each PWA project, eg to use 8082 for this one:
+So it is recommended to use a port unique to each PWA project.
+To use eg 8082 for Laravel:

 ```
 php artisan serve --port=8082
 ```

-The app should now be running on http://localhost:8082 (or whichever port you picked).
+The app should now be running on http://localhost:8082.
 It should immediately work as a PWA.
 If you check the dev tools, the service worker should be running.
-If your browser offers it there will be an intall prompt in the address bar.
+If your browser supports it there will be an intall prompt in the address bar.
 It should then be installable.
 And if you use dev tools to take either the network or service worker offline, it should continue working if you reload the page.

 ## Working on the PWA